joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

     main()
 ```

-I added an optional `--only-human` flag to filter out entity recognition results that don't have human-readable labels, since there are thousands of them and many are not very interpretable.

-And I can run it like this:
+There are thousands of entity recognition categories, many of them them not having human-readable labels, so I added a `--only-human` flag to filter these out.

 ```bash command
 python run_scenenet_classifier.py /tmp/sf-chinatown.jpeg --only-human